ritza-co/styleguide.ritza.co/docs/ritza's-writing-rules/Style.md

 Sometimes it's more efficient to use the **second person imperative** and "instruct" the reader by telling them what needs to be done.
 This can be harsher but it's often less wordy, so use your judgement:

 * ⚠️ "We can do this by using our package manager.
 We'll achieve this by typing `sudo apt-install widget-factory`"
 * ✅ "We can do this by using our package manager.
-Type `sudo apt-install widget-factory`"
+Type `sudo apt install widget-factory`"

+When using the imperative, there's no need to say "Please" to the reader.

+* ⚠️  Please type `sudo apt install widget-factory`
+* ✅ Type `sudo apt install widget-factory`

 It's ok to refer to the reader as 'you' in some cases, where the writer is clearly not involved, but in general, default to the 'we' voice wherever possible: